 We’ve all seen the pics with laptops perched atop tanned thighs by the beach/jungle with #worklife written smugly underneath.
 As a digital nomad, you create how, when and where you work – it means freedom, without the finite, ever-dwindling savings account.
 If you assume living on the cheap automatically means surrendering the comforts and luxuries of the first world, you’ve been living in it for too long.
 The planet is full of incredible hubs that bustle with expat activity, are hooked up to fast the Internet, glisten with vibrant cultural life and pack a flavourful punch.

-The digital nomad lifestyle is becoming common in this World and at a time when the cost of living in many major cities is exorbitant and continues to rise, it literally pays to be strategic about choosing where to base your personal empire.
-There is a common criteria when choosing the city like: low cost of living, fast and reliable WiFi availability, urban nightlife, decent food and interesting culture.
-We’ve picked out 5 best cities matching this criteria:
+The digital nomad lifestyle is becoming prevalent in this World, and at a time when the cost of living in many major cities is exorbitant and continues to rise, it pays to be strategic about choosing where to base your empire.
+There is a standard criterion when selecting the city like the low cost of living, fast and reliable WiFi availability, urban nightlife, decent food and fascinating culture.
+We’ve picked out five best cities matching these criteria: